-In the words of Ernest Rutherford, “in science, there is only physics, rest is just stamp collecting”.
-In other words, no one can deny that physics is superior over all the branches of science like chemistry, biology, or even mathematics.
+In the words of Ernest Rutherford, “in science, there is only physics, the rest is just stamp collecting”.
+In other words, no one can deny that physics is superior to all the branches of science like chemistry, biology, or even mathematics.

 |Scalar Quantity||Vector Quantity|

 A scalar is a quantity that has magnitude only, but no direction.

 |A vector is a quantity that has both directions as well as magnitude.|